OpenChain-Project/Automotive-WG/README.md

 # Upcoming Events

 We will hold a face-to-face meeting in Stuttgart on the 10th of September 2024 at the Bosch offices.
+Everyone with an interest in open source business process management in the automotive industry is invited to attend.

+## Registration

+Our official registration page will be available in a week or two.
+In the meantime, you are invited to express your interest by sending an email to helpdesk [at] openchainproject.org.

+## Agenda

 You can view and contribute to the provisional schedule here: [https://openchain-project.github.io/Automotive-WG/2024-09-10-workshop-agenda.html](https://openchain-project.github.io/Automotive-WG/2024-09-10-workshop-agenda.html).